kwadrnt/intro-angular/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

 - Explain the benefits of using Angular and describe the problems Angular aims to solve.
 - Initialize Angular in an HTML view, and use expressions and templates to impact the DOM.
-- Organize the code into controllers and connect the View & Controller using `this`.
+- Organize an Angular app with front-end controllers and connect the View & Controller using `this`.
 - Implement 2-way data binding.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->